Bayesian post-correction of non-Markovian errors in bosonic lattice gravimetry: Proposed experiment

 We pick $3$ random matrices --- a $n\times (L-1) $ matrix $J^{(k)}_i$ (it can be treated as a matrix because $k=1,\cdots, n$ and $i=1, \cdots, L-1$), and $n\times L$ matrices $\Delta^{(k)}_i$ and $U^{(k)}_i$.
 We pick the matrix $J^{(k)}_i$ with uniformly random entries from $[0,1]$, and matrices $\Delta^{(k)}_i$ and $U^{(k)}_i$ with uniformly random entries from $[-1,1]$.
 We then apply the pulse sequences accordingly to implement the following state preparation unitary:

 The final state would be $U_{SP}\ket{\psi_0}$.
-For a random choice of $J^{(k)}_i, \Delta^{(k)}_i$ and $U^{(k)}_i$, we will almost certainly produce a state with $F_{\text{eff}}=\mathcal O (N^2/L^2)$.
+For a random choice of $J^{(k)}_i, \Delta^{(k)}_i$ and $U^{(k)}_i$, we will almost certainly produce a state with $F_{\text{eff}}=\mathcal O (N^2/L^2)$ ~\cite{shao2025engineeringmultimodebosonicsqueezed}.
 Indeed, the typical value of the minimum eigenvalue of $F_Q$, $F_{\min}$ is,

 In Fig.~\ref{Fig3}c,d, we show that a random experimental pulse sequence indeed consistently produces a state with $F_{\text{eff}}$.
 In Fig.~\ref{Fig3}c, we show that the minimum eigenvalue of $F_Q$ after a random pulse sequence indeed follows Eq.~(\ref{typ}) and therefore the effective Fisher information would scale as $N^2$.
 In Fig.~\ref{Fig3}d, we demonstrate the same, for larger values of $L$.
+In ref. ~\cite{shao2025engineeringmultimodebosonicsqueezed}, we have provided a mathematical proof that the states produced by random evolutions under Hamiltonians of the form Eq.~(\ref{H1H2H3}) approach a $4-$design and therefore, states produced under this evolution almost certainly have a QFI given by Eq.~(\ref{F_4D_matrix}).
+Accordingly, for these states, $F_{\text{eff}}=\mathcal O (N^2/L^2)$.